ryanwong17/brightwheel-take-home/dbt_project/README.md

 I would orchestrate this with Airflow, and store the airflow run date in each `stg_source` table.

+The dbt models would be orchestrated via standalone Airflow or other similar tools like Dagster and Cosmos on Airflow.

 # Trade-offs
 - source_file fields in the staging tables would be dynamic and not hardcoded
 - I would spend extra time parsing first and last names, and parsing address on source1.
 Zip is the most important thing to parse,